secile/micropad/README.md

 4. Label

 This is only to show text message.
+Use this to show your product name, or instruction to control.

 ![image](https://github.com/user-attachments/assets/15c9e27b-d02b-4f83-a02e-68249d6122c6)